 Larry: Yeah.
 We just call that like a military suspension or military freeze.
 That’s definitely important.
 Just look at your policy.
 There will be a section there that talks to the military in active duty.
 We always want to look for discounts, whether you’re a resident fellow or an attending.
 If you can purchase high-quality coverage that is lower than full retail cost, ideally that’s what you want to do.

 Daniel.
 I want to talk about insurance companies a little bit more.
 You mentioned six.
-How many insurance companies are doing individual disability that you are aware of now?
+How many insurance companies are doing individual physician disability that you are aware of now?

 Larry: As of today, there are six companies, so it’s going to be Berkshire which is a Guardian company, Standard Insurance Company, Principal, Emeritus, [00:48:00] Mass Mutual, and Ohio National.
 Those are the six that currently offer own-occupation coverage.